 3. Impact Resistance

-Most safety glasses offer some impact resistance, but to ensure you have the ultimate protection, look for the ANSI Z87.1-2020 certification.
+Most safety glasses offer some impact protection, but to ensure you have the ultimate protection, look for the ANSI Z87.1-2020 certification.

 This certification ensures your safety glasses have undergone two specific tests to keep your eyes safe from impact:

-High mass impact.
-During this test, a weighted ball bearing is dropped onto the lenses of the safety glasses to ensure they do not crack or break.
+- High mass impact.
+During this test, a sharp, torpedo-shaped weight is dropped onto the lenses of the safety glasses to ensure they do not crack or break.

 - High-velocity impact.
 For this test, a ball bearing is launched at the safety glasses at a high speed.